Gaëtan Wittebolle.

 Claude reads the plan, executes each task sequentially, checks between each step, and asks for your validation at key moments (typically: UI design choices, ambiguous business logic).

 You supervise instead of piloting line by line.
-It's the difference between a manager who does the work themselves and a manager who delegates effectively.
+The difference between a manager who does the work themselves and a manager who delegates effectively.

 Handling surprises during execution